Dr Hannah Ryley

 My research interests include manuscript studies, material culture, ecocriticism, postcolonial literature and theory, and early print culture.

-My monograph, Re-Using Manuscripts in Late Medieval England, is out in August 2022.
+My monograph, Re-Using Manuscripts in Late Medieval England, came out in August 2022.
 In that book, I argue that fifteenth-century reuse and recycling of book materials were customary aspects of production and symptomatic of more widespread sustainable practices in manuscript culture.
-This book is published by York Medieval Press, an imprint of Boydell & Brewer: https://boydellandbrewer.com/9781914049064/re-using-manuscripts-in-late-...
+This book is published by York Medieval Press, an imprint of Boydell & Brewer.
+It has been reviewed in FragmentologyManuscript StudiesStudies in the Age of Chaucer, Ceræ, and in the TLS.

-Currently, I am co-editing a volume of essays entitled ‘Recipes and Book Culture in England 1350-1600’, with Dr Carrie Griffin (University of Limerick, Ireland).
-This is contracted for publication with Liverpool University Press, due out in 2023.
-The book highlights the most exciting new research into the contents and contexts of a diverse range of late medieval recipes.
+I co-edited a volume of essays: ‘Recipes and Book Culture in England 1350-1600’, with Dr Carrie Griffin (University of Limerick, Ireland).
+This is came out in 2024 with Liverpool University Press.
+The book highlights the most exciting new research into the contents and contexts of a diverse range of late medieval recipes, and was reviewed in the TLS.

 Previously, I contributed to the ‘Material Evidence in Incunabula’ database (part of the 15cBOOKTRADE database), and I was the Research Support Officer for the new ‘Oxford Centre for Textual Editing and Theory’ (known as OCTET), based in the English Faculty.